 Toni has undergone shock treatment, and has been prescribed high doses of medications, including those commonly prescribed for bipolar disorder.
-I remember hearing from others that these medications can be helpful, and they can tip you over into being so subdued, you lose your lust for life.
+I understand that these medications can be helpful, and they can tip you over into being so subdued, you lose your lust for life.

 Our interaction went like this, and this story is told with consent:

-Toni and I have a discussion about paranoid schitzophrenia.
-She jokes about how the voices have come back, moderately, due to a slight reduction in her medication, and she is happy with that.
+Toni arrives.
+We take a seat in my loungeroom, and we have a discussion about paranoid schitzophrenia.
+Toni jokes about how the voices have come back, moderately, due to a slight reduction in her medication, and she is happy with that.

 She is also happy to be on a reduced dose of medication, so that she doesn't experience the full extent of the medication's side-effects.
 For her, this means being able to go out of her apartment more, engage with the world more, and this helps with her anxiety, and with the voices!
 The whole thing is a balancing act.

 Toni is sore.
 She has arthritis.
 Her knees are sore.
-I find much nervous system activity in the head (thinking), and little weight in the feet (sensation and movement, in this case).
+I find much nervous system activity in the head (indicating activity including thinking).
+There is little weight in the feet.
 We bring Toni's attention from the activity of her head though movement, to throughout her body and all the way to her feet.

-We get there via her diaphragm and breathing, which are given the opportunity to let go, stop their habituated holding, and for a while she feels far less anxiety, and her mind is quietened.
+We get there via the movement of her diaphragm and breathing, which are given the opportunity to just be, cease their habituated holding.
+For a while she feels far less anxiety, and her mind is quietened.

 During the session, I ask Toni if she has a busy mind, something I encounter with most everyone who comes to my practice (me included, except when doing Feldenkrais 😉).
 She says she does.